West Virginia

 A hospital is required to have a trained health care provider available or transfer agreement as provided in a county plan, to complete a sexual assault forensic examination.
 “Available” includes, but not limited, having access to a trained sexual assault forensic examination expert via telehealth.

-An administrative rule effective August 5, 2024 establishes requirements for the treatment of sexual assault victims at a health care facility that provides sexual assault forensic exams.
+An administrative rule establishes requirements for the treatment of sexual assault victims at a health care facility that provides sexual assault forensic exams.
 Qualified providers include those with specific sexual assault training and access to a teleSANE.
 The rule defines teleSANE to mean a certified sexual assault nurse examiner with documented expertise who provides forensic exam guidance through telehealth technology and is an approved provider by the Sexual Assault Forensic Examination Commission (SAFE) Commission.
+The rule was initially to be effective August 5, 2024, however a subsequently filed emergency rule delayed the effective date to January 1, 2026.

 Emergency Medical Services – Triage, Treat, and Transport to Alternative Destination